 This can be difficult to deal with if you're moving to a country that is fresh on the expat scene (like Colombia, for example).

-As so many others have made the move to London in the past, there are endless amounts of information available on the internet.
+As so many others have moved to London in the past, endless amounts of information are available on the internet.

-You can research how to secure a visa, finding an agency that will help you with work and tips on dealing with British bureaucracy.
+You can research how to secure a visa, find an agency to help you with work, and get tips on dealing with British bureaucracy.

-Chances are you’ll even have an acquaintance within your social circle who will have either lived/be living there or know another person who is.
-It’s always good to have someone you can direct questions to before and on arrival.
+Chances are you'll even have an acquaintance within your social circle who will have either lived/been living there or know another person who is.

 2. It's the Very Definition of a Multi-Cultural City

-When I’m walking through London, I like to go sans headphones.
-I’m always amazed by the cacophony of languages and accents that I hear as I pass the hoards of people who are making their way down the busy street.
+When I'm walking through London, I like to go sans headphones.
+I'm always amazed by the cacophony of languages and accents I hear as I pass the hoards of people making their way down the busy street.

-London is home to an inconceivable amount of people hailing from different backgrounds and cultures – thrown together and trying to survive in this bustling metropolis of a city.
+London is home to an inconceivable number of people hailing from different backgrounds and cultures – thrown together and trying to survive in this bustling metropolis.

 The upside?
-There’s always some sort of cultural event going on and you can eat your way around the world, without leaving the city’s borders.
+There's always some cultural event, and you can eat from countries worldwide without leaving the city's borders.

-There are so many Australians here that I sometimes feel as though I never left my country.
-If I’m ever homesick, I know all I have to do is take the Tube to Clapham, where I’ll be surrounded by my kind once more!
+There are so many Australians here that I sometimes feel like I never left my country.
+If I'm ever homesick, I know all I have to do is take the Tube to Clapham, where I'll be surrounded by my kind once more!

 3. It's the Center of the Modern World

-Living in London truly feels like you’ve hit the country jackpot.
-There’s not one, not three, but five airports and cheap flights to almost any destination you could think of, all year round.
+Living in London truly feels like you've hit the country jackpot.
+There are not one, not three, but five airports and cheap flights to almost any destination you could think of all year round.

 Europe is accessible from a short flight/bus or train ride over the channel, North America lies across the pond, Africa is a few hours away, and you can step foot in the Middle East after a mere seven hours on a plane.

-If you’ve moved overseas with the intention of traveling, then this is definitely the city you want to be in.
+If you've moved overseas intending to travel, this is definitely the city you want to be in.